ablaise/meteion-bundle/README.md

 ## Meteion As A Service

-The `MeteionManager` class is a service that allows you to use Meteion without additional configuration using dependency injection.
+The `MeteionManager` service allows you to use Meteion without additional configuration using dependency injection.

 ```php
 public function meteion(MeteionManager $manager)